ros2/ros2_documentation/source/Contributing/Contributing-To-ROS-2-Documentation.rst

    2.4 Subsubsection Header
    ~~~~~~~~~~~~~~~~~~~~~~~~

-We usually use one digit for numbering subsections and two digits (dot separated) for numbering subsubsections in Tutorials and in How-To-Guides.
+We usually use one digit for numbering subsections and two digits (dot separated) for numbering subsubsections in Tutorials and How-To-Guides.

 Lists
 ^^^^^

-Use ``*`` for unordered lists with bullet points and ``#.`` for listing numbered items.
+Stars ``*`` are used for listing unordered items with bullet points and number sign ``#.``  is used for listing numbered items.
+Both of them support nested definitions and will render accordingly.

 .. code-block:: rst

-   * bullet point
    * bullet point

      * bullet point nested